The facts on California’s plan to reduce greenhouse gases and move toward a clean, green economy

 resources but will also grow our economy and promote clean, renewable

 jobs.
-But big polluters are waging a highly organized misinformation
+But big polluters are waging a highly organized

 war against AB 32 to repeal the emissions law.